 - Digital nomads that thrive here usually have flexible schedules and can work offline for most of the day.

-Digital nomads in Cuba tend to be from Canada, Latin America, or European countries rather than the United States due to banking challenges citizens from the United States face here.
+- Digital nomads in Cuba tend to be from Canada, Latin America, or European countries rather than the United States due to the banking challenges citizens from the United States face here.

 Off the Beaten Path